silvanmelchior/IncognitoPilot/README.md

-<h1 style="text-align: center">Incognito Pilot</h1>
+<h1 align="center">Incognito Pilot</h1>

-<p style="text-align: center; font-style: italic;">Your local AI code interpreter.</p>
+<p align="center"><em>Your local AI code interpreter.</em></p>

 **Incognito Pilot** combines a large language model with a Python interpreter, so it can run code and execute tasks for you.
 It is similar to **ChatGPT Code Interpreter**, but the interpreter runs locally.
 This allows you to work with sensitive data without uploading it to the cloud.
-To still be able to use powerful models available via API only (like GPT-4), there is an approval mechanism in the UI, which separates your data from the remote services.
+To still be able to use powerful models available via API only (like GPT-4), there is an approval mechanism in the UI, which separates your local data from the remote services.

 With **Incognito Pilot**, you can: